Morgan Stanley lifts Taiwan Semiconductor Manufacturing Company Limited [TSM] price estimate. Who else is bullish?

 Morgan Stanley have made an estimate for Taiwan Semiconductor Manufacturing Company Limited shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on February 07, 2022.
 While these analysts kept the previous recommendation, Cowen raised their target price to Market Perform.
 The new note on the price target was released on October 11, 2021, representing the official price target for Taiwan Semiconductor Manufacturing Company Limited stock.
 Previously, the target price had yet another raise from $85 to $105, while Susquehanna kept a Neutral rating on TSM stock.

-Taiwan Semiconductor Manufacturing Company Limited [TSM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.89.
-With this latest performance, TSM shares dropped by -13.15% in over the last four-week period, additionally sinking by -25.89% over the last 6 months – not to mention a drop of -22.27% in the past year of trading.
+Taiwan Semiconductor Manufacturing Company Limited [TSM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.56.
+With this latest performance, TSM shares dropped by -8.08% in over the last four-week period, additionally sinking by -23.83% over the last 6 months – not to mention a drop of -17.66% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Taiwan Semiconductor Manufacturing Company Limited [TSM] shares currently have an operating margin of +40.96 and a Gross Margin at +49.69.
 Taiwan Semiconductor Manufacturing Company Limited’s Net Margin is presently recorded at +37.58.